Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGISMapsSDK.WinUI.Viewer/Resources/about.md

-﻿# ArcGIS Runtime SDK Samples (WinUI)
+﻿# ArcGIS Maps SDK Samples (WinUI)

-This sample viewer shows how different features of the ArcGIS Runtime can be implemented with WinUI on .NET.
+This sample viewer shows how different features of the ArcGIS Maps SDK can be implemented with WinUI on .NET.

 ----